Find out what the EU Exit (Brexit) means for you and local businesses.

 Advice for businesses

-Scotland's enterprise and skills agencies have developed a Prepare for Brexit website that offers a wide range of information and advice for businesses in preparing for EU Exit.
+Scotland's enterprise and skills agencies have developed a Operate after Brexit website that offers a wide range of information and advice for businesses adapting to the new operating environment following our exit from the European Union.
 It offers a self-assessment, events, resources and access to support such as grants.

 Additionally, the UK Government website have produced guidance, podcasts and webinars to help guide businesses in preparing for EU Exit.